mpilosov/home/content/projects/software.md

 I also began adopting the use of [mlflow](https://mlflow.org) and advocating for its use in tracking experiments during the research and development lifecycle, so I created a [containerized deployment](./etc/containerized-mlflow) template to help others get started by providing a complete working example.

-I discuss my research on the [estimation](#estimation) page and provide references to the associated code there.
+I discuss my research on the [estimation](#estimation) page and provide references to the associated code there, as I made all of my results available as open-source Python packages published on PyPi.
-However, one of the projects of which I'm most proud was the demonstration of Continuous Integration & Deployment principles in the publication of my doctoral dissertation, which I used to create a [template for others to use](/projects/etc/#dissertation-template).
+However, one of the projects of which I'm most proud was the demonstration of Continuous Integration & Deployment principles in the publication of my [doctoral dissertation][diss], which I used to create a [template for others to use](/projects/etc/#dissertation-template).

 {{< relbutton href="./etc" >}}software contributions{{< /relbutton >}}